-Figure 4-64 Advanced Routing Menu
+Figure 4-56 Advanced Routing

-There are two submenus under the Network menu (shown in Figure 4-64): Static Routing List and System Routing Table.
+There are two submenus under the Advanced Routing menu as shown in Figure 4-56: Static Routing List and System Routing Table.
 Click any of them, and you will be able to configure the corresponding function.

-4.13.1 Static Routing
+4.12.1 Static Routing List

-Choose menu "Advanced Routing → Static Routing", and you can configure the static route in the next screen, shown in Figure 4-65.
+Choose menu "Advanced Routing $\rightarrow$ Static Routing List", and then you can configure the static route in the next screen (shown in Figure 4-57).
 A static route is a pre-determined path that network information must travel to reach a specific host or network.